thuchoang90/thuchoang90.github.io/_posts/2022-12-30-RISC-V-Integration.md

 **Week #5:**&nbsp;&nbsp;&nbsp;&nbsp;Rocket Computer System: Making a Custom Hardware
 <br>
 - *Description:*&nbsp;&nbsp;&nbsp;&nbsp;Explain the TileLink bus protocol and the peripheral's memory-mapped communication.
 Make a custom Verilog hardware *(GCD circuit)* and test it by simulation.
 Then, learn how to write a Scala wrapper and attach that Verilog hardware as a black box.
-Finally, generate the system with the new peripheral and write software to control it.
+Finally, regenerate the system and write a software to control the new peripheral.
 - *Purpose:*&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Know about the TitleLink protocol.
 Understand the memory-mapped communication in a computer system.
 Learn how to write a Scala wrapper for your custom hardware.
 Finally, learn how to control your custom hardware in software via the memory-mapped structure.

 **Week #6:**&nbsp;&nbsp;&nbsp;&nbsp;Rocket Computer System: Custom Hardware with External IOs
 <br>
 - *Description:*&nbsp;&nbsp;&nbsp;&nbsp;A mini-review for the previous week.
-Repeat the previous work with custom hardware with external IOs/pins.
+Repeat the previous work with custom hardware that has external IOs/pins.
-- *Purpose:*&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Mostly re-do the work of the previous week.
+- *Purpose:*&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Practice the previous work.
 This time, learn to use external IOs/pins with your custom hardware.

 **Week #7:**&nbsp;&nbsp;&nbsp;&nbsp;Course Summary
 <br>